pmndrs/use-gesture/README.md

 #### Why are you using `react-spring` instead of `React.useState`?

-Simply because setting state in the gesture handler would re-render the component on each gesture frame, which isn't always good for performance. `react-spring` let us animate components without triggering renders.
+Simply because setting state in the gesture handler would re-render the component on each gesture frame, which isn't always good for performance. `react-spring` lets us animate components without triggering renders.
 You could still use `useState` if you'd like though!

 #### What are the differences between using `use[Gesture]` hooks and adding listeners manually?